'I'm better than that': Serena stunned at Australian Open - WHIZ News

 She and Williams are close friends; their losses concluded at around the same time.
 They ran into each other in the locker room and “were both kind of bummed,” said Williams, who teared up herself while discussing Wozniacki.

 Friday’s winners included No. 1 Ash Barty, two-time major champion Petra Kvitova, No. 18 Alison Riske and No. 22 Maria Sakkari.
-In men’s action, defending champ Novak Djokovic, No. 14 Diego Schwarzman and unseeded Marton Fucsovics advanced.
+In men’s action, defending champ Novak Djokovic, No. 14 Diego Schwartzman, 2014 U.S. Open champion and unseeded Marton Fucsovics advanced.

-The defending women’s champion, Naomi Osaka, was scheduled to take on 15-year-old sensation Coco Gauff at night.

 This was the first Grand Slam tournament in 11 years with each of the top 10 seeded women reaching the third round.
-Who would have suspected Williams would be the first to lose?
+Who would have suspected Williams would be the first to lose, followed soon thereafter by No. 3 Osaka?

 Williams was only seeded No. 8, on account of how infrequently she has competed since being away from the tour while having a baby daughter in September 2017.